oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

-Device-allocated `unified shared memory`_ (USM)  Yes                        No Shared and host-allocated USM                    Yes                        Yes ``std::vector`` with ``sycl::usm_allocator``     Yes                        Yes ``std::vector`` with a host allocator            See :ref:`use-std-vector`  Yes Other host-allocated data                        No                         Yes
+Device-allocated `unified shared memory`_ (USM)  Yes                        No Shared and host-allocated USM                    Yes                        Yes ``std::vector`` with ``sycl::usm_allocator``     Yes                        Yes ``std::vector`` with an ordinary allocator       See :ref:`use-std-vector`  Yes Other data in host memory                        No                         Yes
 ================================================ ========================== =============

 When using the standard-aligned (or *host*) execution policies, |onedpl_short| supports data being passed